sleepybnuuy/bustomize/README.md

 - this add-on does **not** take into account racial scaling from xiv pbds -- the scaling will be applied consistently without regard for the target armature's race/gender. results necessarily won't be true-to-game, but they are close enough

 ### NOTES
-this project is not maintained or endorsed by the developers of customize+ -- please visit their repo here: https://github.com/Aether-Tools/CustomizePlus
+this project is not maintained or endorsed by the developers of customize+ -- it also depends entirely on them and their architecture, so please give them some love

 add-on made with blender_vscode by jacques lucke: https://github.com/JacquesLucke/blender_vscode